How to become a member

 - get support from at least two HRFN members who will support your application;

-- provide a short written presentation of your festival and your plans for the future;
+- provide a short (written) presentation of the history of the festival and your future plans;

 - send at least one issue of your festival publications (folders, catalogue, etc.) to the secretariat of the network.